 Policy in Action

-Though only a few years into implementation, the Flexible Pathways Initiative has already demonstrated promising outcomes.
+The Flexible Pathways Initiative continues to demonstrate promising outcomes.
 In school year 2014-15 (the second year of program implementation), more than 2,100 Vermont students took advantage of dual credit opportunities, compared to only 600 before the program was launched.
 The state also saw a marginal increase — from 380 in 2013 to 434 in 2014 — in the number of students taking advantage of Fast Forward, a dual credit program for students enrolled at CTE centers.
 In the future, the Department of Education plans to evaluate the dual credit program based on outcomes metrics such as student performance on dual credit coursework, postsecondary enrollment rates and postsecondary retention.